Kevin Sinnette

-Kevin P. Sinnette (born March 2, 1962, in Ashland, Kentucky) is an American politician and former Democratic member of the Kentucky House of Representatives who represented district 100 from 2009 to 2019.
+Kevin P. Sinnette (born March 2, 1962) is an American politician and former Democratic member of the Kentucky House of Representatives who represented district 100 from 2009 to 2019.
 In 2018 he unsuccessfully ran for the Kentucky Court of Appeals, failing to advance from the top-two primary.

 Education

 Sinnette earned his BS from Eastern Kentucky University and his JD from Northern Kentucky University's Salmon P. Chase College of Law.